varun-cholleti/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 #### 📥 Extract

-- I first used Power Query to extract the original data (`data_salary_all.xlsx`) and create two queries:
+- Initially, I utilized Power Query to import and transform the raw dataset (`data_salary_all.xlsx`) and create two queries:
     - 🗃️ First one with all the data jobs information.
     - 🔧 The second listing the skills for each job ID.